CiscoDevNet/ise-servicenow/README.md

   7. Now we can perform a test run of the MID server communication to the ISE PAN via ERS call.
 Under Related Links, click the "Test" button.
   ![](images/snowRESTcall6.png)

-  After a few moments, a new screen displays the Test Results including the GUID value (copy this).
+  After a few moments, a new screen displays the Test Results including the GUID value (copy this returned output).
   ![](images/snowRESTcall7.png)

   Find the GUID for the MAC is returned, "9b3cafc….".
 Copy this value for the next step.